Print Edition - 2016-01-24 | News

 In an attempt to move towards modern satellite-based technology to enhance the monitoring and science-based research in wildlife conservation sector, the government in support of various conservation partners has introduced the Global Positioning System (GPS) that provides real-time and regular information along with exact location

-of the animal at pre-set
+of the animal at pre-set intervals.

 Last year, two rhinos from the BNP, along the famous Khata biological corridor connecting Nepal and Indian protected areas, were collared.

 The Department of National Parks and Wildlife Conservation (DNPWC), National Trust for Nature Conservation, WWF Nepal and local communities have been involved in satellite tracking of an endangered wildlife including, rhinos and tigers in the BNP, along with Chitwan National Park and Kanchenjunga Conservation Area Project in the recent years.

 “The Khata corridor joining Bardia with Katarniaghat Wildlife Sanctuary in India is considered the best option to monitor the movement of the rhinos to and from the border areas, the preferable habitats, and most importantly, the information received via the collars assist in effective monitoring and scientific research in future,” said Ramesh Kumar Thapa, acting chief conservation officer at the BNP.